pytroll/trollcast/doc/source/index.rst

    satellite elevation.
 Lon/lats in degrees, altitude in kilometers.
  - `tle_dir`: directory holding the latest TLE data.
 Used for the computation of satellite elevation.
+ - `schedule_file`: schedule file to give trollcast server the knowledge of passes to come.
+ - `schedule_format`: the format of the schedule file.
+Supported at the moment:
+   `scisys` and `kongsberg_metno`.
+ - `mirror`: the hostname or ip address of the trollcast server the current server has to mirror.
+ - `output_file`: the file to write data to, in trollsift syntax.
+ - `publisher`: the name under which to publish new incoming files.
+If you don't want to publish anything (which is usually the case when you don't have a posttroll based trigger to handle messages), just omit this option.

 The host sections
 ~~~~~~~~~~~~~~~~~